 New York Discussion

-Bailey and Belfield contributed the essay "The False Dichotomy between Academic Learning & Occupational Skills" to the Fall 2019 issue of Dædalus.
+Bailey and Belfield contributed the essay “The False Dichotomy between Academic Learning & Occupational Skills” to the Fall 2019 issue of Dædalus.
 In their essay, they compare academic and vocational program goals with a focus primarily on community college students and argue that a separation of tracks presents a false dichotomy.
 In the essay and at this conversation, the authors suggest educational paths are accumulations of general education followed by terminal work-related education, which they label the Gen-Tech framework.
-The conversation at Teachers College is an opportunity to discuss the Gen-Tech framework and its implications for students and schools.
+The conversation at Teachers College was an opportunity to discuss the Gen-Tech framework and its implications for students and schools.